marmelab/ng-admin/README.md

 ## Reusable Directives

-The `template` field type allows you to use any HTML tag, including custom directives. ng-admin provides ready-to-use directives to easily add interactions to your admin views.
+The `template` field type allows you to use any HTML tag, including custom directives. ng-admin provides ready-to-use directives to easily add interactions to your admin views:

-### `<show-button>`
+* `<show-button>`
+* `<edit-button>`
+* `<delete-button>`

-A button linking to the show view for the current entry.
+Buttons linking to the related view for the given entry.

 ```js
 entity.listView()